influitive/patternity/README.md

 #### Publishing

 Once you have master at your desired release state, you can run `npm publish` to publish to the npm registry

+#### Generate styleguide

+To manually generate the styleguide, you can run `npm run styleguide-build`, which will deposit the results into styleguide/public.
+Alternatively, you can run `npm run styleguide-server` which will host a local hot-reloading server on localhost:3000 (can be configured in styleguide/styleguide.config.js) Any changes to components or styleguide will be immediately reflected on the server.